What is Jeremy Renner's net worth and salary?

 Early Life

-Jeremy Lee Renner was born in Modesto, California on January 7, 1971, to Valerie and Lee Renner.
+Jeremy Lee Renner was born in Modesto, California, on January 7, 1971, to Valerie and Lee Renner.
 His father ran a bowling alley in Modesto during the 1980s.
 His parents divorced when Jeremy was 10.
 He is the oldest of seven siblings.
 Renner graduated from high school in 1989.
 He attended Modesto Junior College, where he initially studied computer science and criminology.
 He took a drama class as an elective and decided to pursue acting.

 Career

 Jeremy Renner is an accomplished character actor known for his string of anti-hero roles.
-He made his film debut as an in the critically panned 1995 comedy "National Lampoon's Senior Trip."
+He made his film debut in the critically panned 1995 comedy "National Lampoon's Senior Trip."
 As Renner's acting career got off the ground, he made ends meet by working as a makeup artist.
 Throughout the early 2000s, Renner appeared in a number of films, television shows, music videos, and television movies.
 He received critical acclaim for his role as serial killer Jeffrey Dahmer in the film "Dahmer" in 2002.
 He was nominated for Best Lead Male for that role at the Independent Spirit Awards.
 Other projects from this time period include "S.W.A.T.," "The Heart Is Deceitful Above All Things," "A Little Trip to Heaven," "North County," "12 and Holding," "Neo Ned," "Love Comes to the Executioner," "The Assassination of Jesse James by the Coward Robert Ford," and "28 Weeks Later."

 Then in 2009, Renner appeared in the critically acclaimed film "The Hurt Locker" as bomb disposal expert Sergeant William James.
 This role brought him his first Oscar nomination for Best Actor.
 His performance in the Ben Affleck film "The Town" in 2010 brought him further acclaim, including a second Oscar nomination and his first Golden Globe nomination.
 In 2011, Renner took over the Bourne franchise from Matt Damon with "The Bourne Legacy."
 In 2013, he was part of the cast of "American Hustle," which won the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.

-In 2015, Renner took on the role of Hawkeye in "Avengers: Age of Ultron," Renner played Hawkeye again in "Captain America: Civil War" and "Avengers: Endgame."
+In 2015, Renner took on the role of Hawkeye in "Avengers: Age of Ultron."
+Renner played Hawkeye again in "Captain America: Civil War" and "Avengers: Endgame."
 He reprised his role as Hawkeye in the eponymous Disney+ series in 2021 and also starred in the Paramount+ series "Mayor of Kingstown."
 And in 2023, his renovation docuseries, "Rennervations," aired on Disney+.

 Imeh Akpanudosen/Getty Images